Emergency Dentist — Deland, FL

 With over 20 years of experience in dentistry, Dr. Cowell has pretty much seen and done it all when it comes to dental emergencies!
 He’s just the person you want to see during a stressful situation.
-In our practice, he also utilizes the latest technology so he’s able to find, diagnose, and treat problems as quickly as possible, which is especially useful during an emergency situation.
+In our dental office, he also utilizes the latest technology so he’s able to find, diagnose, and treat problems as quickly as possible, which is especially useful during an emergency situation.
 He works to not only get a patient out of pain, but also ensure that their emergency won’t pop up again later.

 Many people facing a dental crisis are tempted to visit their local emergency room, but they typically end up waiting for hours before they are ever seen.
 In most cases, they’re sent to a dentist in DeLand anyway!
-When you need dental care NOW, the best thing for you to do is simply call our office.
+When you need dental care NOW, the best thing for you to do is simply call our dental office.
 We’ll get you in as fast as possible, preferably the same day, so we can help you return to normal life without making you spend hours in a waiting room.

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

 How to Prevent Dental Emergencies

 Are you in the midst of a dental emergency and aren’t sure what to do?
-When you contact our office, we’ll immediately provide you with first-aid guidance and over-the-phone advice to help relieve your pain.
+When you contact our dental office, we’ll immediately provide you with first-aid guidance and over-the-phone advice to help relieve your pain.
 We’ve also answered some common questions below for your convenience.

 Will my toothache go away on its own?

 Unfortunately, toothaches rarely, if ever, go away on their own.
 Although many people want to put off addressing their pain in hopes that they can avoid an unexpected visit with their emergency dentist in DeLand, it can often result in additional oral damage.
-That’s why we recommend visiting our office as soon as possible, to avoid the need for invasive treatment.
+That’s why we recommend visiting our dental office as soon as possible, to avoid the need for invasive treatment.

 If your tooth does go numb after severely aching, this could be a sign that the root is dead and you may require a more serious treatment.
 The only way to tell is to receive an emergency examination.